ADHD Across the Lifespan: A Comprehensive Review of Developmental Changes

 ADHD, standing for Attention Deficit Hyperactivity Disorder, is characterised by persistent patterns of inattention, impulsivity, and sometimes hyperactivity that interfere with functioning or development.

-Diagnosis typically involves a meticulous process that includes clinical interviews, behaviour rating scales, and gathering information from multiple sources such as schools or caregivers.
+Diagnosis typically involves a meticulous process that includes clinical interviews, rating scales, and gathering information from multiple sources such as schools or caregivers.

 Misconceptions about ADHD are pervasive; one common myth suggests that only children can have ADHD.